peterhoward42/minikafka/docs/log.md

     o  Test
-        o  Consider which code usefully and pracical to test o  For resilience, and exemplars o  Update doc strings in API to sufficient quality for go doc being useful. o  Add TLS / and or JWT auth o  Package level doc.go
+        o  Consider which code usefully and pracical to test o  For resilience, and exemplars o  should docco show install and run cli? o  should docco show code examples o  Update doc strings in API to sufficient quality for go doc being useful. o  Add TLS / and or JWT auth o  Package level doc.go